espocrm/documentation/administration/jobs.md

 WantedBy=default.target
 ```

-Requires pcntl and posix extensions, php 7.1 or later.
+Requires pcntl and posix extensions.

 Recommended to turn on processing jobs in parallel processes: Administration > Scheduled Jobs > Jobs (top-right corner) > Settings (top-right corner) > Jobs Run in Parallel.
 Note: Parallel processing is not supported on Windows environment.